DanielEvansLab/clusterTools/WW-CentOS7.md

 yum install ntp
 yum install cpan
 cpan Module::Build

+Warning: You do not have write permission for Perl library directories.

+To install modules, you need to configure a local Perl library directory or escalate your privileges.
+CPAN can help you by bootstrapping the local::lib module or by configuring itself to use 'sudo' (if available).
+You may also resolve this problem manually if you need to customize your setup.

+What approach do you want?
+(Choose 'local::lib', 'sudo' or 'manual')

+chose sudo

 ##this threw errors, but fixed using sudo.
 cpan DateTime
 cpan YAML
 cpan Crypt::HSXKPasswd #this isn't needed

+Tests succeeded but one dependency not OK (File::HomeDir) Did not install

 yum install bonnie++
 yum install yum-utils
+already installed
 yum install impitool
+already installed
 yum install emacs
 yum install iperf
 yum install nfs-utils
+already installed
-yum install libnfsidmap #we changed this from nfs-utils-lib because that wasn't available on yum
+yum install libnfsidmap #we changed this from nfs-utils-lib because that wasn't available on yum already installed
 #yum install nfswatch #nfswatch not available in yum

 yum -y update